StuartMcleanOne/Tag-Genius/README(Short_Version).md

 ### Phase 11: Integration Debugging & Color Correction

 A final end-to-end test in Rekordbox revealed a frustrating visual bug where some AI-assigned colors were not displaying correctly.
 This triggered an intense "last mile" debugging sprint.
 The problem was isolated to Rekordbox interpreting standard hex color codes incorrectly.
 To solve this, a definitive diagnostic test was devised: tracks were manually colored inside Rekordbox and the library was exported to create a **"Rosetta Stone,"** revealing the exact, proprietary hex codes the software expected (e.g., `0xFF007F` for Pink).
 The color logic was updated with these definitive hex codes, and a final test confirmed the solution.

+### Phase 12: Architecting the "Intelligent Splitter"
+With the core tagging engine calibrated, focus shifted to the "Library Splitter" feature.
+The development involved a significant architectural design process, moving from a "fast-but-dumb" initial version to a more robust model.
+After identifying a "Two Brains Problem" that created logical inconsistencies, the project pivoted to a definitive "One Brain, Two Modes" architecture.
+This refactored the main AI function to operate in 'full' or 'genre_only' mode, ensuring a single source of truth for all genre classification.

+### hase 13: Hardening the MVP - A Debugging & Refactoring Sprint
+End-to-end testing with a large, messy library revealed critical architectural issues.
+A focused debugging sprint was initiated to harden the application.
+This involved solving API grouping failures by implementing batch processing for the AI grouper, improving API resilience by making retry logic more "patient", fixing a critical polling loop bug by tracking a unique Job ID, and streamlining the development workflow with a new reset_env.sh script.

+### Phase 14: Final Architectural Upgrade - Asynchronous Splitter
+The final architectural flaw was identified during a full-scale test: the synchronous nature of the splitter caused the entire process to timeout and crash on large libraries.
+To solve this, a major upgrade was performed.
+The splitter's logic was moved into a dedicated background Celery task (split_library_task), the database schema was enhanced to handle multiple job types, and a new frontend polling function was implemented.
+This final upgrade aligns all major features under a consistent, asynchronous, and scalable architecture, marking the successful completion of the core MVP.